 Hours & Pay Regulations

 An employee’s normal working hours per day shall not exceed 8 hours per day or 48 hours per week.
-In the case of not regular days or cumulative days(when days are added together), the average hours worked in the corresponding period must not exceed 48 hours in a week in a 3 weeks period.
+When the workdays are not regular in nature or cumulative days(when days are added together), the average hours worked in the corresponding period must not exceed 48 hours in a week in a 3 weeks period.
 Article 254, 256, 257 of Labour Code.

 Employers are required to keep records that are adequate to show working hours, overtime, and night work are being complied with in relation to each employee to whom they apply.
 The employer is obliged to expressly state in the payroll book, the date of the vacation break, and the payment of the corresponding remuneration.
 Article 266 of Labour Code, Article 20, Legislative Decree No. 713.